-Teddy Roosevelt is an often-overlooked president, but he had a great love of animals.
-He was an avid hunter, but he was also a conservationist.
-He put a great deal of effort into protecting animals, nature, and our resources.
+Teddy Roosevelt was an avid hunter, but he was also a conservationist.
+The 26th U.S. President put a great deal of effort into protecting animals and nature, leading him to establish our national parks system.
 He had numerous pets, and he took his dogs everywhere, even on trips to Panama during the construction of the Panama Canal!
 That’s an attitude all dog lovers can understand.

 Herbert Hoover was a very contentious president.
 He gave us Hoovervilles, but also Black Tuesday, and the name of a famous vacuum.
 And while the 31st President had many dogs (and even a pair of alligators belonging to his son), Hoover was especially taken with his Belgian Shepherd, King Tut.

 Though his time in the White House was cut tragically short, JFK owned 10 dogs throughout his career and made no secret of how important they were for a family.
 That was something the 35th President’s family continued to honor after his death.

 For all his misdeeds and scandals, President Richard Nixon also had a surprising soft spot for animals.
 Nixon’s cocker spaniel, Checkers, campaigned with the 37th President in his vice-presidential days, but it was an Irish Setter named King Timahoe (aka Tim), a poodle called Vicky, and a terrier, Pasha, who lived with Nixon in the White House.

 Gerald Ford set the stage for what a modern president looks like, while continuing to honor the presidential tradition of keeping a furry White House companion.
 His golden retriever Liberty was a public icon and helped to show how affectionate and caring Ford and his wife Betty were.